000yesnt/yga-flask/README.md

 ### App (flask)
 * Python 3.10
-* Shares the Depot and Lynx volumes with NGINX.
+* Shares the Depot volume with NGINX.

 ### Web (nginx)
 * Latest NGINX Apine
-* Shares the Depot and Lynx volumes with flask.
+* Shares the Depot volume with flask.
 * Port 8086

 This code does not include the blog, or any Depot users.